Design Criteria for a Mature Global Civilization

 AI-assisted summaryFamiliar terms

 The concept of the 'meta-crisis' reframes the dominant mode of problem-solving in contemporary governance and policy.
-Rather than treating climate disruption, AI risk, supply chain fragility, and democratic Erosion as discrete domains requiring domain-specific interventions, this framing identifies them as co-arising symptoms of common generative drivers: perverse economic incentive structures, chronic collective action failures, and a fundamental civilizational asymmetry between technological capability and the wisdom, Institutional design, and value systems required to govern it responsibly.
+Rather than treating climate disruption, AI risk, supply chain fragility, and democratic erosion as discrete domains requiring domain-specific interventions, this framing identifies them as co-arising symptoms of common generative drivers: perverse economic incentive structures, chronic collective action failures, and a fundamental civilizational asymmetry between technological capability and the wisdom, institutional design, and value systems required to govern it responsibly.

 A critical implication is that apparent solutions which fail to address these underlying drivers are likely to displace harm rather than eliminate it — a dynamic familiar from systems thinking as 'problem shifting.'
 The unit of analysis must therefore move from individual problem domains to the architecture of civilization itself: the design criteria for a social sphere, technosphere, and governance architecture capable of remaining in long-term harmony with the biosphere.

 This reframing has significant methodological consequences.
 It suggests that the most valuable intellectual contribution is not proposing a single integrated solution — which would be epistemically overconfident given the complexity involved — but rather achieving sufficient clarity about the problem's structure and the criteria a solution must satisfy.
-The Consilience Project's orientation reflects this: by articulating the meta-crisis with enough precision, it aims to enable distributed innovation across Institutions and disciplines that is genuinely systemic rather than locally optimizing in ways that deepen the underlying pathology.
+The Consilience Project's orientation reflects this: by articulating the meta-crisis with enough precision, it aims to enable distributed innovation across institutions and disciplines that is genuinely systemic rather than locally optimizing in ways that deepen the underlying pathology.